shellfire-dev/core/README.md

 |`_program_entrypoint`|_No_|Entry point for your program|`_program_entrypoint='overdrive'`|Ensure a function `overdrive()` exists inside `_program()`|
 |`_program_namespace`|_Yes_|Namespace of your program's functions|`_program_entrypoint='overdrive'`|Defaults to `_program_name`, but needed if this contains anything other than A-Z, a-z, 0-9 and underscore (eg hyphens)|
 |`_program_arrayDelimiter`|_Yes_|Override the array delimited in use to support older shells|`_program_arrayDelimiter=','`|Defaults to `\r`.
 Override with `,` to support MinGW / MSYS Bash 3.1.7 and GoW.
 Use "$(printf '\001')" if supporting bash 4.2+, ash or dash and you need to deal with data containing `\r`.|

-Going forward, it would be nice to make some of this information optional and have [fatten]ing pick it up from the `LICENCE` and `AUTHORS` files.

 ***